 Aren't we getting tired of news about things like politics, war, money and crime?

-What if there was a news channel where we could learn about the origins of the things we encounter in our everyday lives?
-Featuring the people responsible for it all.
-The people who create our clothing and appliances and furniture, the spaces where we live and the spaces where we shop.
+What if there was a news channel where we could learn about the origins of the stuff in our everyday lives?
+Featuring the people responsible for our clothing and appliances and furniture.
+The people who design the spaces where we live and the spaces where we shop.
 The ones who create our carpet patterns and ceiling fans, our garden hoses and pet fountains, our ketchup bottles and candy bar wrappers.
 Our oversized stuffed animals.

-Who was it that came up with paint color names like "Muddled Basil" and "Silken Peacock"?
+Who was it that came up with paint color names like 'Blue Nile' and "Heron Plume"?
 Who makes kitchen faucets?
 Toilet seats?
 Rubber gaskets?

 How about door mats with funny messages, seaweed-themed shower curtains with matching toothbrush holders?
-Coffee cups for people who love cats?
+How about coffee cups for people who love cats?
 Cocktail napkins for women who like to get drunk?

 Who designed the inside of my car with 6 cup holders but no place to put my pocketbook?